marloncabrera/tachyons/README.md

 $ hugo server --theme=tachyons --buildDrafts --watch
 ```

-Open your browser at http://localhost:1313 to see the results
+Open your browser at [http://localhost:1313](http://localhost:1313) to see the results.

 ## Options